 The Pastor, Church Wardens, Parish Council or Vestry, depending on the position, appoints or elects the person to a position.
 The term normally is from one September Vestry meeting to the next.
 The annual appointment allows for people to recommit or withdraw from a position.

 The screening and appointment process involves establishing mutual expectations involved in a particular appointment.
 Position descriptions and parish policies describe the work and the things that must be done or not done.

 The screening process will vary with the position.
 Positions with a greater degree of risk to the parish will have more stringent screening criteria.
 Screening could involve references, vulnerable sector check and/or minimum time in the parish.

 Training is specific to each position.

-For the specifics on the formation process please refer to the ministry description:
+For the specifics on the formation process for a specific ministry, please download the ministry description: